Phil Vischer: Views

 As the country was wrestling with protests and riots, I began to notice videos flying among conservative white Christians on social media chiming in on the situation, often with little or no connection to actual facts or history.
 I wondered if maybe I could pull something together that could walk people through history without bashing anyone’s political party or calling them names.

 Some of Vischer's detractors described him as "woke".
 As of 2021, Vischer in his website Holy Post has continued discussions on race in America.

 Personal life

 Vischer lives in Wheaton, Illinois.
-His wife Lisa (née Pautz) Vischer provides voices to several characters in the VeggieTales series, most notably Junior Asparagus.
+His wife Lisa (née Pautz) Vischer provided voices to several characters in the VeggieTales series, most notably Junior Asparagus.
 They married in 1990 and have three children together.